ST-TOMAS-Workshop/stm32u5_workshop/gpdma/workshop/2_gpdma_handson_list_mode_ide_2.md

 # What does MX_YourQueueName_Config?
 1/3

-The fucntion will create our node configuration from structure by using `HAL_DMAEx_List_BuildNode` The node is now copy of gpdma registers.
+The function will create our node configuration from structure by using `HAL_DMAEx_List_BuildNode` The node is now copy of gpdma registers.
 But still no link between nodes.